swiftbird07/IRIS-SOAR/docs/source/contributing.rst

 .. code:: python
-    def provide_context(DetectionReport):
+    def provide_context(AlertReport):
-    """" This function returns context of a given detection report.
+    """" This function returns context of a given alert report.

     Args:
-        DetectionReport: A valid object of type 'DetectionReport'.
+        AlertReport: A valid object of type 'AlertReport'.

     Returns:
-        The enriched DetectionReport object.
+        The enriched AlertReport object.
     """

 .. code:: python
-    def receive_result(Detection):
+    def receive_result(Alert):
-    """" This function receives a result to a detection from IRIS-SOAR.
+    """" This function receives a result to a alert from IRIS-SOAR.

     Args:
-        Detection: A valid object of type 'Detection'.
+        Alert: A valid object of type 'Alert'.

     Returns:
         True if the result was successfully received, False otherwise.